ansyblenetwork/sdg/_posts/2020-11-08-the-major-and.md

 title: "The major and pentatonic scales: A juncture of mathematics and music"
 ---

 To what extent does the major scale of Western music have mathematical origins?
 To what extent is it ingrained through habituation?
-My findings suggest that there are both objective and cultural elements keeping the major scale near the center of Western classical music.
-Evidence for this is reflected in the fact that Asian cultures often center instead around the pentatonic scale.
+There are both objective and cultural elements keeping the major scale near the center of Western classical music, but here we focus on the mathematics.

 ### Mathematical origins of the major scale